Is tuna in olive oil good for dogs

 Gradually incorporating fish into your pet’s meals is key.
 Start with small portions, about a teaspoon of the canned variety mixed with their regular food.
 This allows their digestive system to adjust without overwhelming them.

-See also Is rocky a good name for a dog
+See also Is a boston terrier a good house dog

 Observation is Key